microsoft/vsts-cordova-tasks/docs/secure-certs.md

 4. "Ad hoc" provisioning profiles typically used for beta distribution tie to the same "iPhone Distribution" certificate used for actual app store distribution.
 As a result, auto-matching using a "signing identity" does not work well when you need the same machine to generate an ipa of both types.
 5. While you can reference a specific provisioning profile in Xcode itself, specifying the exact provisioning profile requires referencing a UUID contained within the file that is difficult to access.
 This limits your ability to have your CI configuration independent of the contents of your project.
 6. There is no offical command to install a provisioning profile from the command line
 7. The "default keychain" is typically locked when a process is not running interactively.
-As a result, if you VSO agent is running as a daemon or launch agent you will be unable to use signing certificates installed on your machine.
+As a result, if you VSTS agent is running as a daemon or launch agent you will be unable to use signing certificates installed on your machine.
 You can add a "Command Line" build step calling the appropriate "security" command to unlock the keychain but this requires you to specify the password in your build definition and prevents you from having different passwords on different servers.
 8. Installing certificates in the default keychain makes them available to anyone with access to create build definitions by executing a "security" command after unlocking the keychain
 9. A commonly used trick to generate versions multiple signed versions of your app in the past has been to leverage the "PackageApplicaiton" script and pass in signing and provisioning profile embedding arguments.
 However, this script fails as of Xcode 6 (and still fails in 7.1 beta) unless you add something called a ResourceRule to your project.
 The issue is that this concept is deprecated and Apple has stated they will reject apps that use it that are published to the store.